 The Oak Park Book Bikes

-From April through October, Oak Park’s two book bikes (Paperback Rider and Anne of Green Fables) give people access to the library outside of the three brick-and-mortar buildings.
-Weather permitting, we stock the bikes full of books and other library materials and ride them to schools, parks, block parties, local businesses, summer camps, community festivals, and more.
+From April through October each year, Oak Park’s two book bikes—Paperback Rider and Anne of Green Fables—bring the library beyond our three brick-and-mortar buildings.
+Weather permitting, we stock the bikes full of books and other library materials and ride to schools, parks, block parties, local businesses, summer camps, community festivals, and more.

 Oak Park’s two book bikes.
 Since 2015, we’ve been pedaling the red-and-white Paperback Rider to all corners of Oak Park.
 In 2024, we added the bright green, electric-assist Anne of Green Fables.